javascript-tutorial/en.javascript.info/1-js/05-data-types/12-json/article.md

 Fortunately, we can use a function instead of an array as the `replacer`.

 The function will be called for every `(key, value)` pair and should return the "replaced" value, which will be used instead of the original one.
+Or `undefined` if the value is to be skipped.

 In our case, we can return `value` "as is" for everything except `occupiedBy`.
 To ignore `occupiedBy`, the code below returns `undefined`: